Blazam-App/docs.blazam.org/docsource/install/config.md

 ### InstallType

-!!! note inline end
+!!! warning inline end

-    This will likely not be implemented
+    This has been deprecated and will be removed in a future version
 | Values      | Description                          |
 | ----------- | ------------------------------------ |
 | `IIS`       | Lets the application know it is running under IIS |